How to get started with UEVR Easy Injector

 -

-(The Windows built-in Hotspot feature often has reliability issues under high CPU load and suboptimal Wifi card settings, so it is not a replacement for a modern router) -
+(The Windows built-in Hotspot feature often has reliability issues under high CPU load and suboptimal Wifi card settings, so it is not a replacement for a modern router) - Is your network channel idle and not congested with other neighborhood networks or other devices using much bandwith?

 no good network - go for USB cable connection